practio/prettier-config/README.md

 $ npm i -D @practio/prettier-config
 ```

-After that you need to add the following config to the package.json file of your project:
+**Important!** After that you need to add the following line to the package.json file of your project:

 ```jsonc
 {